 Hill structures his poem around the days of biblical creation, each day placing himself in the immanent frame of the divinely-authored world, a world right on the razor’s edge where despoliation and redemption meet with such a mathematical precision that neither seems to intermingle with the other.
 The violence of Hill’s sinful world resists its redemption through the generation of pain and the production of blood; the redeemer, however, meets blood with blood, his own blood, a counter-blood by which “are men made free.”
 Thus, when Hill delivers the line, “There is no bloodless myth will hold,” it is not as an oracle, but rather as a confession, a confession of the violence that characterizes the world, a confession that redemption is always and already preceded and pierced by violence.

 With the recent announcement from the Vatican of the canonization of the Salvadoran Oscar Romero, Hill’s poem came to mind.
-Romero was assassinated as he said an outdoor Mass on March 24, 1980 with a single bullet to the chest.
+Romero was assassinated as he said Mass on March 24, 1980 with a single bullet to the chest.
 It was reported that as his blood soaked his white vestments, it ran also onto the scattered hosts he had only begun to consecrate.
 It is hard to imagine a clearer distillation of the Eucharistic moment at which the blood of violence is transmuted into the counter-blood of redemption.
 There is no bloodless myth will hold.